-In order to understand what Hadoop is, I will make an analogy with the operating system.
-The traditional operating system on a high-level consists of several parts: the file system and the processing component.
+To understand what Hadoop is, I will make an analogy with the operating system.
+The traditional operating system on high-level consists of several parts: the file system and the processing component.

-Also OS have a processing component: kernel, scheduler and some threads and process that's allowing us to run programs on the data.
+Also, OS has a processing component: kernel, scheduler and some threads and process that's allowing us to run programs on the data.

 When we move that concept of storage/processing parts to a cluster level and put that inside Hadoop we basically will get the same separation, the same two components.
 But the storage layer is instead of a single node file system will be HDFS — Hadoop distributed file system.
 And YARN(Yet Another Resource Negotiator) takes the role of the processing component: execution, scheduling, deciding what gets to run particular tasks and where.

 So how the YARN works?